 Evaluate the results and re-assess outstanding needs.

 Addressing problem orientation: Each person in the world has a unique approach to problems and it is helpful to normalise the existence of ‘problems’.
-Often, they are normal responses to abnormal situations.
-It may help to know you are not alone when seeking to know what is really troubling.
+Often our reactions are unusual but they are ‘normal’ responses to abnormal situations.
+It may help to know you are not alone when seeking to know what is really troubling to you.
 What’s your experience here?

 Clearly defining problems: it can be difficult to identify what the problem actually is.
 That’s why professionals can help – as long as you know they can hinder as well.

 Brainstorming and evaluating solutions: The PS approach discourages us from taking the first problem we find and the using the first ‘answer’ that comes our way.
 Too often it is not clear what is happening, and what can be done about it.
-There is a need to evaluate porblems and solutions thoroughly, to avoid cul-de-sacs or blind alleys.
+There is a no need to evaluate problems and solutions rapidly and thoroughly even if you want to avoid cul-de-sacs or blind alleys.
 Instead, look for multiple solutions – even zany ones, in the first place.

 Notice, if you would, the connection here with the Change models I have touched on elsewhere.

-Verify: it’s important to consider whether you chose the best alternative when you first evaluated your options.
+Verify: it’s important to consider whether you chose the best direction of action when you first evaluated your options.
 How are you going to test that?
-Not possible without some information – some record of your ‘results’.
+This is difficult without some information – some record of your ‘results’.
 From those results, you may notice the balance of small defeats and small victories you have obtained from taking action.
+It is very easy, in my experience, to see an imbalance here; most of us work on a negative bias, so find ways to test out your perceptions.
+Other people can be a great help here – when you get feedback.

 In many ways, I am re-hashing the design of small safe experiments, as described elsewhere.
-I wanted to do this to demonstrate that there are many ways approach therapy.
-Indeed, there is little that is new in therapy.
-So much that is available is re-packaging of what has gone before.
+I want to do this to demonstrate that there are many ways to approach therapy.
+Indeed, As Lane Pederson says on this page:- little is new in therapy.
+So much that is available is re-packaging what has gone before.